nessico/pubStockNLP/README.md

 # Stock + Forum Scraper

-Scrapes a list of stock, then uses that list to perform sentiment analysis on a stock forum to analyze market sentiment
+Scrapes a list of stock, then uses that list to perform NLP sentiment analysis on a stock forum to analyze market sentiment